aminrj/aminrj.github.io/_posts/2024-08-21-api-security-considerations.md

 - **Integrity:** Prevents unauthorized creation, modification, or destruction of information.
 - **Availability:** Ensures that legitimate users can access the API when needed, without being hindered.

-### Implementing Security Mechanisms
+### Implementing security mechanisms

-To achieve the defined security goals, various mechanisms can be applied.

-Threats are countered by employing these mechanisms, which are tailored to the specific environment in which the API operates.

-It is significantly more cost-effective to consider security during the development phase rather than addressing defects post-production.
+Security mechanisms counter specific threats, tailored to the environment the API runs in.
+It's much cheaper to build security in during development than to fix it after something breaks in production.

 ![API security controls](assets/media/cloud-native/API-security-controls.png)

-Several security mechanisms are essential for any well-designed API:
+The core mechanisms for any well-designed API:

 - **Encryption:** Protects data from being read by unauthorized parties, both in transit and at rest.
 Modern encryption also ensures that data cannot be tampered